 d) “Manuscript Collection:” These are in folders in two 3-drawer file cabinets.
 Here you will find pamphlets, reports, and newspaper clippings organized by Subject, Institutions and Families.
 In the Family files are deeds, correspondence and other documents which date from the 17th through 19th centuries.

 A complete Index is available.
-Ask Barbara for the Sandwich Finding Aids notebook.
+Ask Deborah for the Sandwich Finding Aids notebook.
 The Index is labeled: “Sandwich Public Library Cabinet List.”

 Subject Files and Family Files are located in A-Z folders in the legal-size file cabinets along the west wall